 Progress in becoming will be manifested in an enhanced and expanding awareness, which embraces such huge concepts as that above.
 A measure of whether we have truly achieved becoming, in tune with the becoming process of creation, may be the occasional experience of joy.
 The joy could come in flashes of inspiration or revelation, looking at beams of sunlight from under clouds perhaps or through some other sudden vista, and it will be filled with that sense of promise and anticipation remembered from childhood.

 It is the experience of our awareness sensing its interaction with the process of creation.
+Creation itself may be enhanced by our joy.

 In that moment we are truly becoming.